Mjz86/c_colon/README.md

 - final:
  a type with a v-table who's dynamic refrence type maches the static type.

-> noaliasset/usealiasset:
+noaliasset / usealiasset

-noaliasset means the alias set of the type cannot alias the type, for example intn_t can alias the uintn_t and mintn_t types , but noaliasset intn_t cannot.
+noaliasset means the alias set of the type cannot alias the type, for example `intn_t` can alias the `uintn_t` and `mintn_t` types , but `noaliasset intn_t` cannot.

-> inexpr/outexpr/inoutexpr:
+inexpr / outexpr / inoutexpr

 determines the general usage and call convention in a function argument.
 - inexpr:
 a stable const value.
 - outexpr: